Good Counsel College, New Ross: History

 Since it was established in its present form in 1256, the Augustinian Order throughout the world has viewed involvement in education as an important part of its apostolate.
 Beginning in the 1790s, the Augustinians made various attempts to establish colleges in New Ross, but due to adverse political and economic circumstances their efforts met with a limited degree of success until 1890, when Good Counsel College was established.

-From 1890 until 1980, the old Good Counsel College stood in the heart of New Ross.
-It was a small boarding school which catered for students from all parts of Ireland.
+Good Counsel College was founded by Fr John Furlong and opened, initially with 40 day pupils, in September 1890.
+From 1890 until 1980, the old Good Counsel College stood in the centre of New Ross.
+It operated as a relatively small boarding school and catered for students from all parts of Ireland.

 During the 1960s, student numbers increased greatly, the majority of them being local day-students.
 A greatly expanded curriculum placed increasing demands on the existing facilities.
 Accordingly, a new college was constructed on the outskirts of the town and opened its doors as the new "Counsel" in 1984.

 Since then, the college has grown further with the addition of a technology block (Villanova), a new classroom block (Cascia), and a sports hall with gymnasium named after the past rector of the college, Fr.
 John Cosgrave, O.S.A..
 Four floodlit astro turf pitches were also subsequently added.

-As of the early 21st century, Good Counsel College Catering has an enrollment of over 850 boys and continues to provide an education in the Augustinian tradition.
+As of the early 21st century, Good Counsel College "continues to provide an education in the Augustinian tradition".
+As of 2026, the school had an enrollment of 763 and the principal was Mark O'Brien.
+O'Brien assumed the post in 2013, after the principal Fr.
+John Hennebry O.S.A. took the position of Provincial of the Order of Saint Augustine.